evilsysadmin/aws-eks-dummycorp/README.md

 The Terraform creates about 86 resources, which sounds like a lot but most of it is standard AWS networking stuff:

 - A VPC with public and private subnets across 3 AZs
-- EKS cluster with managed node group (3 t3.medium instances by default)
+- EKS cluster with managed node group (spot instances for cost optimization)
 - All the necessary IAM roles and security groups
 - Prometheus for metrics collection
 - Grafana for dashboards with Prometheus as data source